BarelyMiSSeD/minqlx-plugins/README.md

 # minqlx-plugins

+# specqueue.py
+<b>This is a queueing plugin for the minqlx admin bot.</b><br>
+This plugin can be used alone or with the serverBDM.py plugin.<br>

+This plugin is intended to help keep the game as enjoyable as possible,<br>
+ without the hassles of people making teams uneven, or someone joining later than others,<br>
+ but happening to hit the join button first and cutting in line when a play spot opens.<br>

+The plugin will also attempt to keep team games even, when adding 2 players at once,<br>
+ by putting players into the most appropriate team, based on team scores or player BDMs.<br>

+This plugin will spectate people when teams are uneven.
+It will, by default settings,<br>
+ first look at player times then player scores to determine who, on the team with more players,<br>
+ gets put to spectate.
+When a player gets put to spectate they will automatically get put into the<br>
+ queue at the beginning of the line.<br>

+There is also the option to have the players in spectate for too long (set with qlx_queueMaxSpecTime)<br>
+ to be kicked.
+This will only kick the player, not do any kind of ban, so the player can reconnect immediately.<br>
+This feature will not kick people with permission levels at or above the qlx_queueAdmin level,<br>
+ or people who are in the queue.<br>

+Use the command '!fix' to fix a player that is shown as sarge and not seen as an enemy or a team mate.<br>
+This will set each player's model the the model recorded when they joined the server.<br>

+Read the top of the file to know how to set the required cvars for your server once the default values are not desired.<br>
+There are a lot of settings to help server admins set up the server to better admin the server how they desire.<br>

+<b>Commands:</b><br>
+!q or !queue: displays the players currently in the queue<br>
+!s or !specs: Displays the players currently set to spectate only<br>
+!addqueue or !addq: puts a player into the next available queue slot<br>
+!qversion or !qv: displays the queue version number<br>
+!ignore: will ignore uneven teams for the next round start<br>
+!latch <ignore|spec|setting>: will latch the ignore setting to the action included (setting tells current state)<br>
+!fix <all>: sets all players models to what was recorded by the script when the player connected (sarge bug fix)<br>

+# serverBDM.py
+This script collects data on the players on the server and calculates a Basic Damage Metric (BDM) rating.
+It works for game types Clan Arena, Freeze Tag, Free For All, Capture The Flag, Instagib Capture the Flag, and Team Death Match.

+The script will do balancing and switch recommendations.<br>
+*** WARNING: If you use this with other script that use !teams or !balance or that perform the same type of actions you will want to make a choice and disable those features in the script you don't want to primarily use (This includes the balance.py that comes with the minqlx bot)***<br>
+This script, by default, will not do anything automatically that will interfere with the other script that use !teams or !balance.
+The actions can be turned on when there is sufficient data collection for the players on the server.<br>

+Read the top of the file to know how to set the required cvars for your server once the default values are not desired.<br>

+<b>Commands</b>

+!bdmversion or !bdmv: displayes the script version in chat<br>
+!bdm: displays the reqestors BDM in chat (can be used with ID number as well)<br>
+!bdmhor !bdmhistory: displays the requstors BDM, Quit percentage and previous 5 BDM ratings.<br>
+!bdms: displays the BDMs of the players on the server<br>
+!bteams: analyzes the teams and recommends player swaps to better even the teams based on BDM<br>
+!teams: (if enabled) will work just like !bteams<br>
+!a: how players agree to the switch recommendation from !bteams<br>
+!do: how a server admin forces the switch recommedation made by !bteams<br>
+!bbalance: will balance the teams based on BDM<br>
+!balance: (if enabled) will work just like !bbalance<br>
+!setbdm: set a players BDM<br>

 # bots.py
 This is a plugin for the minqlx admin bot.
 This keeps the server populated with bots (up to the set number) and will kick a bot to replace with a human player when they join.